SwissDataScienceCenter/amalthea/README.md

   application stack.
 - Amalthea itself is stateless.
 All state is stored as Kubernetes objects in etcd.
-- Amalthea uses the Kubernetes ingress- and service concepts for dynamically adding and removing routes as Jupyter servers come and go.
+- Amalthea uses the Kubernetes-native ingress- and service concepts for dynamically adding and removing routes as Jupyter servers come and go, instead of relying on an additoinal proxy for routing.

 ## What's in the repo